Back to E-commerce Dictionary

 Examples of Product Content Analytics

-• 1An e-commerce manager analyzes product page bounce rates to identify which product descriptions are unclear or lacking essential information.
+• 1An e-commerce manager reviews bounce rates to find product descriptions that confuse customers or miss key details.

-• 2A marketing team tracks the click-through rates on different product images or videos to determine which visual content is most effective.
+• 2A marketing team tracks clicks on product photos and videos to see which visuals grab the most attention.

 How WISEPIM Helps